 I-600A, Application for Advance Processing of an Orphan Petition

-U.S. citizens who plan to adopt a foreign-born child use this form to allow USCIS to adjudicate the application that relates to the suitability and eligibility of the applicant(s) as prospective adoptive parent(s).
+U.S. citizens who plan to adopt an orphan from a non-Hague Convention country use this form to request that USCIS determine their suitability and eligibility as prospective adoptive parents.

 Complete all sections of the form.
 We will reject the form if these fields are missing:

 - Part 1 – Information About You (Applicant)